peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 Zero if the values are equal; a negative number if this instance is less; or a positive number if this instance is greater.
-Returns 0 if both values are NaN (even signaling NaN) and 1 if this value is NaN (even signaling NaN) and the other isn't, or if the other value is null.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+Returns 0 if both values are NaN (even signaling NaN) and 1 if this value is NaN (even signaling NaN) and the other isn't, or if the other value is null.
+This implementation returns a positive number if  <i>other</i>
+ is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

+.

 <a id="CompareToSignal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### CompareToSignal